-If you or a coworker has been burned on the job and needs help obtaining workers’ compensation benefits, contact an experienced Raleigh workers’ compensation lawyer of the Law Office of Sam Scudder today by calling (252) 222-0227.
+If you or a coworker has been burned on the job and needs help obtaining workers’ compensation benefits, contact an experienced Morehead City workers’ compensation lawyer of the Law Office of Sam Scudder today by calling (252) 222-0227.

 How Workers’ Compensation Can Help